The critical variational setting for stochastic evolution equations: Proofs of the main results

 where we used \eqref{eq:aprioriVH1}.
 Thus the required estimate follows. \end{proof}

-After these preparation we can now prove the continuous dependence result. \begin{proof}[Proof of Theorem \ref{thm:contdepdataII}] In Step 1 we deal with the uniformly bounded case, and in Step 2 we reduce to this case.
+After these preparation we can now prove the continuous dependence result. \begin{proof}[Proof of Theorem \ref{thm:contdepdata}] It suffices to prove the result under the conditions of Theorem \ref{thm:globaleta0} as they are weaker than the conditions of Theorem \ref{thm:contdepdata}.
+In Step 1 we deal with the uniformly bounded case, and in Step 2 we reduce to this case.
 Below we fix $T>0$ and recall that $Z=C([0,T];H)\cap L^2(0,T;V)$.

 {\em Step 1: Case of uniformly bounded initial data}.
 Suppose that there exists a constant $r>0$ such that $\|u_{0,n}\|_{H} + \|u_0\|_{H}\leq r$ a.s.\ for all $n\geq 1$.
 We will show that for every $\varepsilon>0$,